 Prevention is the best medicine – vision loss from glaucoma is permanent but can be prevented with early detection and treatment – regular eye examinations are important.

-Muscular Degeneration Diagnosis and Treatment
+Macular Degeneration Diagnosis and Treatment

 Age-related macular degeneration (AMD) is a chronic condition that causes central vision loss.
 It affects millions of Americans.
 In fact, it is a leading cause of blindness in people 60 and older.
 The older you are, the greater your chance of being affected.
 That’s why it’s important to learn the symptoms of AMD now, so if you ever notice anything wrong, you can see an ophthalmologist right away.
 Early detection is key to avoiding vision loss.